electricherd/audiobookfinder/README.md

 * common.rs for common helper, such as a thread-pool

 ### ToDo:
+* the thrussh build-in is still an issues, for some reason not working for weeks (a bit demotivating, ok, also vacations :blush:)
 * change interface of ctrl messages to possibly decouple ctrl dependency ... maybe
 * not think of travis CI
 * redo tui messages, ctrl messages (maybe into extra mod)